adharsh1623-ad/ML_task_edubridge/README.md

 # ML_task_edubridge
 ML_task_edubridge
-1. In the above mentioned file I have conducted the Linear Discriminat anlaysis for the data provided
+1. In the above mentioned file I have conducted the Linear Discriminat anlaysis for the data provided.
+2. Founded the values with a accuracy of 85%